Dossiya-SE/dossiyadakou-mac-project/problems/problem-1d-omitted-variable-bias/README.md

 ## Abstract

 This project studies **omitted variable bias** as a structural identification problem in linear regression.
-The objective is to show that misspecification does not merely reduce explanatory power; it changes the statistical object estimated by ordinary least squares.
+The objective is to show that model misspecification does not merely reduce explanatory power; it changes the statistical object estimated by ordinary least squares.

 The notebook simulates a known data-generating process in which an omitted variable is both structurally relevant and correlated with the included regressor.
 The correctly specified model includes both explanatory variables, while the misspecified model excludes one of them.
 The simulation shows that the omitted-variable model does not converge to the true coefficient as the sample size increases.
 Instead, it converges toward a biased probability limit.